teachthenet/Megsss/lessons/4_infinite_while_loop.md

     time.sleep(1)
 ```

-How to use this with minecraft?
-Observe.
+### Flower Path in Minecraft
 ```
+import time
 import mcpi.minecraft as minecraft mc = minecraft.Minecraft.create(address="199.96.85.3", name="seanybob")

 while True:
-    #Retrieve the current player's X, Y, and Z coordinates

     pos = mc.player.getPos()
     x = pos.x
     y = pos.y
     z = pos.z
-    #This is the minecraft block ID of the flower block.

     block = 38
-    #Set the block at the x/y/z coordinates of the current player to the block id we chose above.

     mc.setBlock(x, y, z, block)
+    time.sleep(0.1)
 ```

 A trail of flowers behind us!
 We can change this to be any block we want, of course.
-We could do water (to make a water slide), lava, tnt, or even railroad track to make a roller coaster.
-You could even do the raw materials to build a snowman behind you.
+Let's change it to fire, block ID 51.

-You can kill an infinite loop with control+c in your terminal/shell.
+You can stop an infinite loop with control+c in your terminal/shell.

+#### CHALLENGE

+- Using the code above as a base, make a roller coaster!
+You will want to place Powered Rail, and also put redstone blocks underneath each power rail.